spokanemac/Iru-Kandji/README.md

 # Iru-Kandji Scripts
 Scripts for interacting with the Iru Kandji MDM API.

-Let's make the squid dance!
+Let's make the jellyfish dance!

 ## Bulk Operations